 - 4. To add a custom service task, click Add Service Task, browse to the relevant JAR file, and click the Upload icon.
 The JAR file must contain work item handler implementations annotated with @Wid. - 5.
-After you configure all required service tasks, navigate to a project in Business Central and go to project Settings → Service Tasks to view the available service tasks that you enabled. - 6.
+After you configure all required service tasks, navigate to a project in Business Central and go to the project Settings → Service Tasks page to view the available service tasks that you enabled. - 6.
 For each service task, click Install to make the task available to the processes in that project or click Uninstall to exclude the task from the processes in the project.

-7. If you are prompted for additional information when you install a service task, enter also the required parameters for the service task and click Install again.
+7. If you are prompted for additional information when you install a service task, enter the required information and click Install again.